Safe Schools Declaration: Reactions

 The Secretary-General of the United Nations António Guterres has called upon all countries to endorse the Safe Schools Declaration.

 Virginia Gamba, the Special Representative to the UN Secretary-General has said that all countries should endorse the Safe Schools Declaration, as "It has made an essential contribution towards promoting tangible measures to prevent attacks on education."

 Former Prime Minister of the United Kingdom, Gordon Brown stated that "every country must now support" the Declaration.

-The United Kingdom has not endorsed the Safe Schools Declaration.
+The United Kingdom did not initially endorse the Safe Schools Declaration.

-In a letter from the Foreign and Commonwealth Office (02/03/16), James Dudddridge (then the Minister for Africa, the Overseas Territories, and the Caribbean) stated that:
+In a letter from the Foreign and Commonwealth Office (02/03/16), James Duddridge (then the Minister for Africa, the Overseas Territories, and the Caribbean) stated that:

 “While we welcome the spirit of the Safe Schools Declaration, we are concerned that the accompanying Guidelines for Protecting Schools and Universities from Military use during Armed Conflict do not mirror the exact language of International Humanitarian Law, which risk complicating the application of International Humanitarian Law”.

 This has been mirrored in a statement from a representative of the United Kingdom's Foreign and Commonwealth Office.

+The United Kingdom eventually endorsed the Safe School Declaration in 2018.

 Leila Zerrougui, the former Special Representative to the Secretary-General of the United Nations said that she would "strongly advocate on behalf of children in conflict situations to persuade as many other Member States as we can to throw their support behind the initiative."

 Jan Egeland, Secretary General of the Norwegian Refugee Council noted at the Safe Schools conference that "10 years from now we will look back on this day.
 Those who endorsed will say ‘we should really have done this earlier’.
 Those who did not endorse will say ‘why did we not endorse it?'"